tenstorrent/tt-metal/models/demos/llama3/README.md

 [1] For these configurations, running context lengths greater than those specified on the table will generate a bad repetitive output.

 [2] 128k token context-length requires sampling.
 If run with argmax, the output will be considerably worse.
+At the moment, sampling is run on host, so expect a decrease in performance when using these configurations.

 ## How to Run